CyVerse-learning-materials/ez_quickstart/index.rst

 *Goal*
 ------
-The `ez` command line program allows users to install popular data science packages such as Anaconda (Jupyter notebooks, Python 2/3, R), Docker, and Singularity with simple commands on any running Atmosphere or Jetstream instance.
+The `ez` command line program allows users to install popular data science packages such as Anaconda (Jupyter Notebooks, Python 2/3, R), Docker, and Singularity with simple commands on any running Atmosphere or Jetstream instance.

 ..
     Avoid covering upstream and downstream steps that are not explicitly and